Stream Alteration Program

 About:

 Welcome to the Division of Water Rights Stream Alteration Program.
-The links to the left are intended to provide you with information regarding all aspects of the Stream Alteration Program.
+The links below are intended to provide you with information regarding all aspects of the Stream Alteration Program.

 Section 73-3-29 of the Utah Code requires any person, governmental agency, or other organization wishing to alter the bed or banks of a natural stream to obtain written authorization from the State Engineer prior to beginning work.